This is the Moulin Rouge Show in Paris

 What to expect at the Moulin Rouge show

-Although the name Moulin Rouge is known around the world the truth is that the show it hosts has another name.
+Although the name Moulin Rouge is known all over the world, the truth is that the show it hosts has another name.
 Féerie is its official name and it is a show of rarely seen proportions.
 It consists of more than 80 artists including dancers, jugglers, acrobats, etc..
 The so-called "Doriss Girls" or "merry girls" popularized the famous Parisian Cancan.

 The costumes also play a fundamental role in the show.
 The artists wear more than 1,000 Italian-designed dresses with feathers, rhinestones and sequins, all to the beat of a soundtrack performed by 80 musicians and 60 backing singers.